r-koch/ddal-docs/DDAL_Admin_Answers.md

 ### "**Consumable resources**" are "spell slots, rages, etc," class features and racial traits that are regained after a rest.
 Are magic items that regain charges daily included?
 Do players roll like normal or do the magic items restore their full charges?

 Yes, magic items that regain charges daily are considered "consumable resources."
 You do not need to roll, they are restored to their full charge as they would the next day.

+### If you buy a sailing boat from PHB, can you put a **teleportation circle** on it?
+Or just buildings (FAQ)?

+There are no AL-specific rulings; they are at DM discretion.

+### Can a **spelljamming helm** convert an existing PC-owned ship into a spelljammer?

+There are no AL-specific rulings; they are at DM discretion.

+## Keys from the Golden Vault

+### What should <details><summary>show spoiler</summary>Jalynvyr</details> give the characters in <details><summary>show spoiler</summary>"Heart of Ashes," S9 "Parlor"</details>?

+DMs chose one <details><summary>show spoiler</summary>rare potion or scroll or two of a lesser rarity (potions or scrolls, or one of each) from the "Dungeon Master’s Guide or the adventure itself" (DMs Guide, "Character Rewards" section)</details>.

 ## Forgotten Realms Adaption Guide